Lincoln School (Paducah, Kentucky): Architecture and campus

 The former campus is near other NRHP-listed or nominated locations for Black community history, including the Paducah Downtown Commercial District, Burks Chapel A.M.E.
 Church, the Black Masonic Lodge building, and Artelia Anderson Hall (formerly West Kentucky Industrial College, and West Kentucky Vocational School for Negroes).

 The school campus was a complex of three buildings in a U-shaped configuration, constructed in 1894, 1921, and 1938.
 The earliest building was in a late-Italianate architecture style; and the 1921 and 1938 buildings were in the Classical Revival architecture style.
 Louisville's Nevin Henry Wischmeyer (or Hugh Nevin, Earl Henry, and Herman Wischmeyer) completed the design for the 1921 building.
 The additional neighboring buildings were purchased as the enrollment in the school increased (one of which was the former site of the Second Baptist Church).

 Principals

 Former principals for Lincoln School included E. W. Benton from 1894 to 1906; G. W. Jackson from 1906 to 1915; J. G. G. Prather from 1915 to 1917; E. W. Whiteside from 1927 to 1965; and B. W. Browne in 1965.
 E. W. Whiteside introduced the school motto, "Enter to Learn, Depart to Serve".

 Closure

-In 1965, the Lincoln School was consolidated into the Paducah Tilghman High School, the formerly segregated high school school for White students.
+In 1965, the Lincoln School was consolidated into the Paducah Tilghman High School, the formerly segregated high school for White students.
 However the elementary school continued to operate until 1970.
 From 1970 to 1980, the campus was used for the Head Start Program.